Auxochrome: Effects on chromophore

-It increases the color of any organic compound.
-For example, benzene does not display color as it does not have a chromophore; but nitrobenzene is pale yellow color because of the presence of a nitro group (−NO2) which acts as a chromophore.
-But p-hydroxynitrobenzene exhibits a deep yellow color, in which the −OH group acts as an auxochrome.
+It increases the colour of any organic compound.
+For example, benzene does not display colour as it does not have a chromophore; but nitrobenzene is pale yellow colour because of the presence of a nitro group (−NO2) which acts as a chromophore.
+But p-hydroxynitrobenzene exhibits a deep yellow colour, in which the −OH group acts as an auxochrome.
 Here the auxochrome (−OH) is conjugated with the chromophore −NO2.
-Similar behavior is seen in azobenzene which has a red color, but p-hydroxyazobenzene is dark red in color.
+Similar behavior is seen in azobenzene which has a red colour, but p-hydroxyazobenzene is dark red in colour.

-The presence of an auxochrome in the chromogen molecule is essential to make a dye.
-However, if an auxochrome is present in the meta position to the chromophore, it does not affect the color.
+The presence of an auxochrome in a chromogen is essential to make a dye.
+However, if an auxochrome is present in the meta position to the chromophore, it does not affect the colour.

-An auxochrome is known as a compound that produces a bathochromic shift, also known as red shift because it increases the wavelength of absorption, therefore moving closer to infrared light.
+An auxochrome is known as a functional group that produces a bathochromic shift, also known as red shift because it increases the wavelength of absorption, therefore moving closer to infrared light.
 Woodward−Fieser rules estimate the shift in wavelength of maximum absorption for several auxochromes attached to a conjugated system in an organic molecule.

-An auxochrome helps a dye to bind to the object that is to be colored.
+An auxochrome helps a dye to bind to the object that is to be coloured.
 Electrolytic dissociation of the auxochrome group helps in binding and it is due to this reason a basic substance takes an acidic dye.